 Day 8 is a rest day and gives you the opportunity to indulge in some of the activities offered at the lodge or if you just want to rest and take in the beach, it’s all up to you.
 It is said the tranquil turquoise waters invite you in by name.

 It’s time to make our way north, as we leave Cape Maclear and head to Bandawe on the North Western side of the lake.
 The route is predominately near the coastline so we get to take in the sights of the many fishing villages that populate the lake shore region.

 Day 10 is another rest day reserved for activities on offer at the lodge and taking in the sights at Lake Malawi.

 We leave Bandawe and make our way towards Mzuzu in a north westerly direction.
 Mzuzu is Malawi’s third largest city, which is slightly elevated and more inland.
 The route then works its’ way back to the lake shore, down a pass to Chiweta and finally on to Karonga where our accommodation venue will be.

 Karonga - Mbeya

 ca. 124 miles

 It’s time to make our way into Tanzania, the last country for this tour.
 Once again it’s going to be an early start to ensure we get to the border timeously.
 Our Lodge for today is just outside Mbeya in the coffee growing district of Tanzania.
-If all goes smoothly from the border we’ll be there early enough to have a good amount of rest & relaxation or sneak in a coffee tour, as offered by our lodge.
+If all goes smoothly from the border we’ll be there early enough to have a few cold beers and enjoy, the pool and bask in another glorious African sunset.

 ca. 186 miles